-The Statement of Accounts sets out the Council's income and expenditure for the financial year 2016/17 and its Balance Sheet at 31 March 2017.
+The Statement of Accounts sets out the Council's income and expenditure for the financial year 2017/18 and its Balance Sheet at 31 March 2018.
 This covers the General Fund, Housing Revenue Account, Pension Fund and the Collection Fund.
+The format of the accounts follows the Code of Practice on Local Authority Accounting in the UK 2017/18, which specifies the principles and practices of accounting required to give a "true and fair" view of the financial position, financial performance and cash flows of a local authority.
+It primarily comprises the Main Financial Statements (including notes to the accounts) and Additional Statements / Other Notes.